Quill feather

 This is only the start.
 Once you ask yourself these questions and dive in, you can develop a cohesive brand identity that truly represents your business.
 You can work with a creative agency (hello, that’s us!) to bring that identity to life across all touchpoints.

 Through these steps, a clear strategy may rise above the rest — or you can at least start to weed out some ideas.
-For example, limited time or budget may mean a large-scale event or Super Bowl ad isn’t feasible.
-But you may be able to offer free demonstrations at an existing event or send out samples.
+For example, limited time or budget may mean a large-scale event or Super Bowl campaign isn’t feasible.
+But you may be able to offer free demonstrations at an existing event or send out samples to customers who fall within your target demographic.

 By regularly assessing your results and making changes to your strategy, you can ensure that your brand activation efforts achieve your business goals.

 Before launching anything, set goals and decide what metrics are best to track progress.
-If your main goal is increasing sales, you’d want to focus on revenue.
-If your focus was shifting perception about your brand, then reviews, net promoter scores, and social sentiment scores may be better metrics.
+If your main goal is increasing sales, you’d want to focus on revenue, leads, etc. If your focus was shifting perception about your brand, then customer reviews, net promoter scores, and social sentiment scores may be better metrics.

-It's also good to have stretch goals and ongoing ideas in your back pocket if your campaign takes off.
+It's also good to have ideas in your back pocket if your campaign takes off or falls flat.
 For example, if your in-person experience generates viral attention, keep that going by sharing user-generated content, developing a case study, running promos, and so on.

 We worked to help launch them into this new market.
 We focused on developing a new brand identity to help them stand out.
-We updated the packaging to include a repetitive design element that looks like confetti.
-It is meant to spur happiness and celebration because “every time you give your pet a treat, it’s a moment worth celebrating.”
+A repetitive design element throughout the branding looks like confetti.
+The idea is to symbolize happiness and celebration, because good nutrition, healthy pets, and good memories are worth celebrating.

-As we launched this new positioning into the world, we worked to change customer perceptions by updating every aspect of the brand identity for consistency, including social campaigns, a new website, etc.
+With this new branding, we worked to change customer perceptions by updating every aspect of the brand identity for consistency, including social campaigns, a new website.

 AAA Liner Replacements needed a shift to better align its branding and customer perceptions with its high-quality customer service and products.

-Our visual elements convey a message of calm, efficiency, and confidence to counteract customers' frustration or distress when they reach out about their pool liners.
+Our visual elements convey a message of calm, efficiency, and confidence to counteract customers' frustration or distress when they reach out about their pool liner issues.
 It’s also more of a fun and colorful approach than many other pool brands take.

 The brand activation strategy included launching a whole digital marketing campaign and updating the company trucks for a cohesive in-person experience.